Pentatonix, aka "PTX," are an A Cappella singing group.

 - Icy Blue Eyes: The band sports pale blue contact lenses in their "Daft Punk" video, except for Kevin who wears futuristic Cool Shades.

-- The "Evolution of Music" video.
-A medley spanning over five hundred years' worth of popular music.
+- The "Evolution of Music" video, spanning over five hundred years' worth of popular music.

 - "The Evolution of Beyoncé" which is exactly what it sounds like.